 This is for the following reasons:

-- For the participant to know that they have a place on the walk.
+- For the participant to know that they have secured a place on the walk.

 - Health and Safety: to have the correct ratio of leaders to walkers.
 This can vary from walk to walk depending on the terrain, type of walk and the leader.

 - For leaders to have the required details of each walker.

 For booking purposes we use ‘Eventbrite’, the on-line popular free events management platform, which is accessed directly from the walk pages.
 (For more on Eventbrite, follow the ‘How Eventbrite works’ tab on the top menu, under ‘booking’.)

 If a walk is fully booked, your name can be held in reserve.
-If a participant who has not booked turns up at the start of the walk , the leader reserves the right not to accept the person on the walk if it is already full.
+If a participant who has not booked turns up at the start of the walk , the leader reserves the right not to accept that person on the walk if it is already full.

 On signing in, walkers will be asked to disclose any medical information that may affect them at any time of the walk.
 This information is for the walker’s safety and well-being, and will be kept confidential.

 Clothing, Footwear, Food and Drink

 It is the responsibility of all walkers to ensure that they wear appropriate clothing and footwear for the conditions likely to be encountered, i.e. sturdy footwear and waterproof clothing.
 It is recommended that walkers bring food and drink adequate for their needs and the duration of the walk.
 Please bring sun cream if required.
 Please note that the leader has a right to turn away any walker who is not adequately dressed or equipped.

 Children and young people under the age of 18 are welcome, but must be accompanied by a parent or guardian over the age of 18.

 Some walks may be challenging for some young people.
 If you would like to bring children on one of these walks, please ensure you have read the walk description carefully.
-If you need more information, email us before you book.
+If you need more information, please email us before you book.